 However, their full potential is realized when used by skilled players.

-During my testing round, I was able to achieve three consistent shots with these irons, experiencing a thrilling mix of control and power.
-If you’re a blade purist or a highly skilled player, the TaylorMade P7MB 2023 Irons are a must-try.
+During our testing round, we were able to achieve three consistent shots with these irons, experiencing a thrilling mix of control and power.
+If you’re a blade purist or a highly skilled player, the TaylorMade P7MB Irons are a must-try.

 Callaway Apex MB 2024 Iron